ShizCalev/MGSPatriotFix/README.md

 > [!NOTE]
 **🚩 These steps are only needed if you’re on Steam Deck/Linux.
 Skip if you’re using Windows.**

- The pad works out of the box, but Steam needs to be told to prefer it.
+ The pad works out of the box without any additional software or drivers, but Steam needs to be told to prefer it.

  Step 1)
   - Open up the game properties of MGS4 in Steam and set the following line to the launch options: